rodrigotxt/baseboot/wp-content/plugins/lightbox-photoswipe/readme.txt

 add_filter('lbwps_markup', 'my_lbwps_markup', 10, 1);`

+= How to style the caption below the images =

+If you want to style the caption below the images, you need to create custom styles for the following CSS classes:

+pswp__caption__center - this class is used for the whole caption area.

+pswp__caption__title and pswp__caption__desc - these classes are used, if the caption is divided into a title an description (based on the data-caption-title and data-caption-desc attributes in the image link).

 = Why is there no "zoom animation" when opening the lightbox? =

 PhotoSwipe has the option to create a zoom animation from the thumbnail to the final image when opening the lightbox.
 However, this does not work well with square thumbnails since the thumbnail is just enlarged to the final image size without keeping its aspect ratio.
 This would result in a quite weird image display where a square thumbnail gets stretched to a portrait or landscape image before the final image is loaded.
 Just having a black background where the final image gets loaded seems to be the better solution.
-Also see http://photoswipe.com/documentation/faq.html about this topic.
+Also see [http://photoswipe.com/documentation/faq.html](http://photoswipe.com/documentation/faq.html) about this topic.

 = Conflict with Advanced Gutenberg =